mlswg/mls-protocol/draft-ietf-mls-protocol.md

 associated with the leaf nodes.

-No participant in an MLS group has full knowledge of the secret state the group, the secret values and private keys associated ot the nodes.
+No participant in an MLS group has full knowledge of the secret state of the tree, i.e., the secret values and private keys associated to the nodes.
 Instead, each member is assigned to a leaf of the tree, which determines the set of secret state known to the member.
 The credential stored at that leaf is one provided by the member.